 You can buy this book at the bookshop Einar&Bert.
 There are only 500 copies printed so be fast if you want one of them!

 Apart from the workshops we collected letters and favorite movements all over the cities.
 Here we are at the former airport Tempelhof in Berlin.

 Some actually sent us their letters and movements!
-So far we have collected more than 8oo letters.
-We will gradually publish all of them online by the end of 2018!
-Sing in to our newsletter to keep being posted!
+So far we have collected more than 1000 letters.

 The Berlin Ballroom was the first.
 People met in the wonderful Ballroom at the Bibliothek am Luisenbad.
 In Berlin "Turkish Wedding Dances" were amongst the favorite movements as you can see...

 In Tel Aviv Kareth Schaffer and Roni Katz were doing the workshops and collected wonderful letters from different communities.

 The Ballroom in Tel Aviv at the Tmuna Theater was simply magic and a wonderful celebration of dance!

 Favorite movements from kids at a workshop at the Gemeenschapscentrum Nekkersdal in Brussels!